rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

     image: rancher/lb-service-haproxy
     ports:
     - 81
-  web:
+  # These services (web1 and web2) will be picked up by the load balancer as a target
+  web1:
     image: nginx
-    # This service will be picked up by the load balancer as a target as
-    # the selector in the load balancer would pick up this service
+      labels:
+      foo: bar
+  web1:
+    image: nginx
     labels:
       foo: bar
 ```